gumob/TLDExtractSwift/README.md

 print(result.subDomain)         // Optional("www.xn--4dkp5a8a")
 ```

+#### Passing argument as Foundation URL

-#### Extract an unicode url using Foundation URL
+Extract an unicode url: <br/>
 URL class in Foundation Framework does not support unicode URLs by default.
-You can use URL extension as a workaround:
+You can use URL extension as a workaround
 ```swift
 guard let result: TLDResult = extractor.parse(URL(unicodeString: "http://www.ラーメン.寿司.co.jp")) else { return }